 For instance, you might be thinking about scaling your business and your team.
 During this process, you may want to complete two processes at the same time - scale and optimisation.
-It is possible to balance your resources to ensure that you are able to tackle both these goals.
+It is possible to balance your resources to ensure that you can tackle both these goals.

-However, it’s important that you don’t have the same team members focusing on both goals at the same time.
+However, it would be best if you didn’t have the same team members focusing on both goals at the same time.
 Instead, a small team should concentrate on optimisation with the rest scaling the business.
 You probably will have a list of different tasks for a particular business day.
 However, there will always be a task that will deliver a significant level of improvement.
 This is the task you should focus on.

 Making Strength Productive